 Kunsthal Gent:

-Previously he worked as a freelance senior architect for De Vylder Vinck Taillieu (2008-2016).
-Since 2010, he is teaching at the KULeuven Architecture Department.
-He was a guest critic at RU Ghent faculty of Architecture, LUCA School of Arts Experimental Studio and ETH Zurich faculty of Architecture.
-Olivier is in charge of the design and implementation of spatial interventions for the art collective 019.”
+Previously he worked as a freelance architect for De Vylder Vinck Taillieu (2008-2016).
+Since 2010, he has been teaching at the KULeuven Architecture Department.
+He was a guest critic at RU Ghent faculty of Architecture, ESALA University of Edingburgh, LUCA School of Arts, Architecture Academie Maastricht and others.

 Olivier Goethals: